rasjonell/p2p-chat/README.md

 ## Enabling HTTPS

-In order to use `MediaDevices` you must have an HTTPS connects.
+In order to use `MediaDevices` you must have an HTTPS connection.

 To enable HTTPS on the project root run: